gidiLuke/afcd-dashboard/README.md

 ## Inspiration
-**Humankind was waiting for it long enough We detect scratches on chips.**
+**Humankind was waiting for it long enough: We detect scratches on chips.**

 Our challenge is simple: There shall not be any faulty chips!

 ## What it does